yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-clusters/configure-clusters.md

 ### Multi-region synchronous clusters

 You can scale multi-region synchronous clusters horizontally and vertically.
-In addition, you can migrate node to different regions; migrated nodes can be deployed to different VPCs.
+In addition, you can migrate nodes to different regions; migrated nodes can be deployed to different VPCs.

 To scale and migrate nodes in a multi-region synchronous cluster: